ERC-7562 - Account Abstraction Validation Scope Rules

 Note that new entities start with an OK reputation.

-To help make sense of these params, note that a malicious paymaster can at most cause the network (only the p2p network, not the blockchain) to process BAN_SLACK * MIN_INCLUSION_RATE_DENOMINATOR / 24 non-paying ops per hour.
+Because of the reputation refresh rate, note that a malicious paymaster can at most cause the network (only the p2p network, not the blockchain) to process BAN_SLACK * MIN_INCLUSION_RATE_DENOMINATOR / 24 non-paying ops per hour.

 Running the Validation Rules

-1. A block builder or a bundler should perform a full validation before accepting a UserOperation into its mempool.
+1. A block builder or a bundler should perform a full validation once before accepting a UserOperation into its mempool, and again before including it in a bundle/block.

-2. During the validation phase, the bundler should trace the execution and apply all the rules defined in this document.
+2. The bundler should trace the validation phase of the UserOperation and apply all the rules defined in this document.

 3. A bundler should also perform a full validation of the entire bundle before submission.

-4. The validation rules prevent an unstaked entity from detecting the bundle validation.
+4. The validation rules prevent an unstaked entity from altering its behavior between simulation and execution of the UserOperation.
 However, a malicious staked entity can detect that it is running in a bundle validation and cause a revert.
+Thus, a third tracing simulation of the entire bundle should be performed before submission.

 5. The failed UserOperation should be dropped from the bundle.